 - 4.5.1 Further to Policy 4.3.2.2. of the VOP 2010 and guided by the City Parking Standards, the City shall require as a condition of development that adequate parking and loading facilities be provided.
-Such parking may include on-street parking or the use of municipal parking facilities. - 4.5.2 Within the Concord GO Centre Secondary Plan area, parking facilities will take many forms, including underground and above ground parking structures, on-street parking and surface lots where applicable, particularly in Prestige and General Employment areas.

-- 4.5.3 Transit-supportive parking standards for residential and non-residential uses shall be adopted by the City to facilitate and encourage non-automobile travel. - 4.5.4 Further to Policy 4.3.2.3 of Volume 1 of the VOP 2010, the City shall consider adopting a cashin-lieu-of-parking by-law for the Concord GO Centre that would permit development applicants proposing office or retail-commercial uses to contribute funds towards public parking facilities in lieu of some or all of the on-site parking spaces required for commercial uses.
+Such parking may include on-street parking or the use of municipal parking facilities. - 4.5.2 Within the Concord GO Centre Secondary Plan area, parking facilities will take many forms, including underground and above ground parking structures, on-street parking and surface lots where applicable, particularly in Prestige and General Employment areas. - 4.5.3 Transit-supportive parking standards for residential and non-residential uses shall be adopted by the City to facilitate and encourage non-automobile travel. - 4.5.4 Further to Policy 4.3.2.3 of Volume 1 of the VOP 2010, the City shall consider adopting a cash-in-lieu-of-parking by-law for the Concord GO Centre that would permit development applicants proposing office or retail-commercial uses to contribute funds towards public parking facilities in lieu of some or all of the on-site parking spaces required for commercial uses. - 4.5.5 The City shall encourage a portion of the parking provided for office uses in Area 1 to be available for public parking for visitors.
+Generally these shall be office spaces used by office tenants during the day but not in the evening or on weekends.
+The number of parking spaces required for public use and their location will be determined as part of the development application process.